cojocariuovidiu/subscription-app/README.md

 Some relevant libraries used:

-- [express](http://expressjs.com): A minimal and flexible `Node.js` web application framework that provides a robust set of features for web and mobile applications with a large number of HTTP utility methods and middleware that turns creating an API into something fast and easy. **Why:** It is one of the most straightforward framework choices for developing APIs in `Node.js`, with a big community behind it.
-There are also a lot of useful middleware out there - for example: authentication or security middleware - that can be easily plugged in your express app with no effort.
+- [express](http://expressjs.com): A minimal and flexible `Node.js` web application framework that provides a robust set of features for web and mobile applications with a large number of HTTP utility methods and middleware that turns creating an API into something fast and easy. **Why:** It is one of the most straight-forward framework choices for developing APIs in `Node.js`, with a big community behind it.
+There are also a lot of useful middleware out there - for example, authentication and security middleware - that can be easily plugged into your express app with no effort.

 - [mongoose](https://github.com/Automattic/mongoose): A `MongoDB` object modeling for `Node.js` that provides a straight-forward, schema-based solution to model your application data. **Why:** It makes `MongoDB` data modeling and validation easier because it includes built-in query building, validation, type casting and some other useful features that, in the end, allow to simplify code and save development time.

 - [throwjs](https://github.com/kbariotis/throw.js/): A very simple HTTP Error collection library. **Why:** It is very handy because it allows to create HTTP Error objects through a very simple and intuitive API that also simplifies and keeps code neat and clean - plus saves development time too!

-- [node-http-status](https://github.com/prettymuchbryce/node-http-status): Very simple module that exports constants enumerating the HTTP status codes. **Why:** Its very useful to avoid having status codes written in number on your server code and having them easily referenced by constants which keeps code much clean and readable.
+- [node-http-status](https://github.com/prettymuchbryce/node-http-status): Very simple module that exports constants enumerating the HTTP status codes. **Why:** It is very useful to avoid having status codes written in number in your server's code and having them easily referenced by constants instead, which keeps code much clean and readable.
 This one, together with the above listed `throwjs`, is one of my favorites.

 Some **security** relevant libraries used: